Nana Kitade

 Nana Kitade (北出 菜奈, Kitade Nana) is a Japanese singer-songwriter and musician.
-In addition to being the lead singer of the rock band The Teenage Kissers, she has (or had) success as a solo artist, model, actress, and fashion designer.
+In addition to being the lead singer of the rock band The Teenage Kissers, she has success as a solo artist, model, actress, and fashion designer.
 Kitade is particularly known for her songs appearing in various anime, TV shows, doramas and movie opening and endings.
 Kitade was featured on the cover of the Gothic & Lolita Bible, as well as featured in Neo and Kera magazines.
 She has toured Asia, Europe, and North America.

 Life and career

 1987–2001: early life

 As a child, Kitade wanted to be a singer and/or an anime artist.
 She started learning the piano at the age of three and wrote her own lyrics at twelve.
 In junior high school, she became a fan of Ringo Shiina and learned to play the guitar, traveling frequently to Tokyo for singing lessons.